nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-import-documents-with-annotations.md

 ---
-title: 'HOWTO: Import documents with NEV annotations'
+title: 'HOWTO: Import Documents With Nev Annotations'
 description: 'Step by step instructions to import into Nuxeo documents including annotations in a supported format for Nuxeo Enhanced Viewer'
 review:
     comment: ''